Guide to Calculating the SaaS Magic Number

 You can calculate the magic number for your SaaS business by subtracting prior quarter annual recurring revenue (ARR) from current quarter ARR and dividing by your total customer acquisition cost (CAC) (your total sales and marketing spend) from the previous quarter.

 The primary SaaS magic number equation uses quarterly revenue numbers for the calculation.
-But you can use monthly recurring revenue (MRR) to come up with magic number on a monthly basis or calculate on an annual basis depending on your normal sales cycle.
+But you can use monthly recurring revenue (MRR) to come up with your magic number on a monthly basis or calculate on an annual basis, depending on your normal sales cycle.

 Regardless of the approach you take, the calculation gives you a high-level understanding of sales efficiency.
 The calculation combines new ARR/MRR and renewal revenue to provide a more holistic understanding of business growth rate.
 But if you need to get more granular with renewal and upgrade performance, you can couple your magic number calculation with other financial metrics like net revenue retention.

 Your magic number matters because it can help you understand how efficient your sales and marketing engines are in a specific time period and can tell you when to invest more or less in those engines.

 The easiest example is a magic number of 1.
 If your magic number is 1, that means you’ll pay back the quarter’s worth of sales and marketing spend (the denominator of the SaaS magic number equation) from the incremental revenue generated over the next year (the numerator).
 You can look at that efficiency metric in the context of your business and decide whether or not to increase S&M spend.
 But if you’re looking for typical benchmarks, there are 3 thresholds to consider, shown in the image below.

 When analyzing your magic number, consider what each of these SaaS magic number benchmarks tells you about your sales efficiency: